zisisp/RomanNumbers/README.md

 [![Build Status](https://travis-ci.org/zisisp/RentalCars.svg?branch=master)](https://travis-ci.org/zisisp/RentalCars)

-This is a Java Spring Boot service that translates Roman numbers to literal numbers and vice versa
+This is a Java Spring Boot service that translates Roman numbers to Arabic (modern numbers) numbers and vice versa
 ##How to run

 with maven: